hafenkran/duckdb-bigquery/README.md

 ## Quickstart

-The BigQuery extension can be installed directly from the Community Extension Repository, eliminating the need to enable the `unsigned` mode.
-To do so, use the following command to install and load the extension:
+The BigQuery extension can be installed from the official [Community Extension Repository](https://community-extensions.duckdb.org/), eliminating the need to enable the `unsigned` mode.
+Just use the following command to install and load the extension:

 ```sql
 -- Install and load the DuckDB BigQuery extension from the Community Repository